Seagate/cortx-motr/fdmi/plugins/motr-fdmi-app.md

 However, we need to modify manually the `/m0t1fs/linux_kernel/st/m0t1fs_common_inc.sh` withing the `build_conf()` function to add the FDMI_FILTER_SUBSTRINGS and the FDMI_FILTER to include the number of substrings used.

-The fdmi_plugin_st script starts the fdmi_plugin_sample application to listen for specific records that match with the filter already setup and do some key-value operations that reflects this specifications.
+The `fdmi_plugin_st.sh` script starts the fdmi_plugin_sample application to listen for specific records that match with the filter already setup and do some key-value operations that reflects this specifications.

 The output will show whether the test was successful or not.

+## Word count application for Hackathon event

+Another fdmi example is the modification of the `fdmi_app` python script, `fdmi_app_word_count` that prints to stdout the most popular words in new PUT object requests.

+To run this script, you need to type in the console the following command:

+`./fdmi_app_word_count`

+To connect to your own AWS Client and read the object data you need to change the `aws_access_key_id` and `aws_secret_access_key` inside the `connect_client()` function.

+This script also allows to emulate FDMI events by polling a local directory for new created files using the `ld` option to pass the directory path and the `np` option for the number of most frequent words that you want to print to stdout.

+For this emulation, each file represents a new created object and the file content represents the object data.

+Example of running this application polling the `~/test` directory every 3 seconds and printing the 30 most popular words within each file will be the following command:

+`./fdmi_app_word_count -ld ~/test -ss 3 -np 30`

 ## Tested by